nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The sequence diagram below describes the interaction between the various core components when a command is entered.
 In this example,
 the user launches the program and enters the command `Add-Expense -n Expense -a 7.80` to add an expense with the name `Expense` and the amount `7.80`.
-The sequence diagrams referenced by the component interaction diagram can be seen [below](#component-interaction-sequence-diagrams)
+The sequence diagrams referenced by the component interaction diagram can be seen [below](#component-interaction-sequence-diagrams).

 ![Component-Interaction-On-Command-Entered](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/xzynos/tp/branch-MoneyGoWhere-Webpage/docs/diagrams/ComponentInteractionsOnCommandEntered.puml)